AlexandertheGreat491/furry-octo-succotash/README.md

 # Weather Dashboard

 ## Description

-Provide a short description explaining the what, why, and how of your project.
-Use the following questions as a guide:

 - What was your motivation?
+My motivation was to create an application that would allow a traveler to view the weather forecast for multiple cities so that they can plan a trip effectively.

 - Why did you build this project?
-(Note: the answer is not "Because it was a homework assignment.")
+I built this project to make detailed weather forecasts more readily available to users.

 - What problem does it solve?
+The problem that it solves is the user needing to be able plan trips effectively based on knowing the weather forecast.

 - What did you learn?
+I learned how to use the Open Weather server-side API, alongside HTML, CSS, integrating Bootstrap for responsive styling, JavaScript, and jQuery to create an application that is accessible and useful to users.

 ## Installation